Virgin Media to hit millions with up to £54/yr hike – how to beat it

 Which Virgin Media customers will see price rises?

-The price increase affects all UK cable customers – those with broadband, TV and fixed-line phone contracts – who joined Virgin Media before 29 June 2020 who aren't considered 'vulnerable'.
+The price increase affects all UK cable customers – those with broadband, TV and fixed-line phone contracts – who signed up to their current contract with Virgin Media before 29 June 2020 who aren't considered 'vulnerable'.
 Vulnerable customers, which includes those on Virgin Media's new 'Essential' broadband package for people receiving universal credit, as well as 'Talk Protected' landline customers, are excluded from these prices increases.

 Virgin Media wouldn't tell us how many people this impacts, but did confirm it would be "millions".

-Customers who joined Virgin Media or took out one of its new bundles from 29 June 2020 onwards are not affected as they already pay the provider's latest prices.
+Customers who signed up to their current deal with Virgin Media or took out one of its new bundles from 29 June 2020 onwards are not affected as they already pay the provider's latest prices.
 Virgin Media adds that this is its first cable price change in 18 months.